zli12321/MM-Zero/README.md

   <a href="#citation">Citation</a>
 </p>

-MM-Zero is a **self-play reinforcement learning framework** that improves vision-language models (VLMs) without requiring any human-annotated image data.
+MM-Zero is a **self-evolving reinforcement learning framework** that improves vision-language models (VLMs) without requiring any human-annotated image data.
 It co-evolves three specialized agents — **Proposer**, **CodeGen**, and **Solver** — in an iterative loop where each agent bootstraps training signal for the others.

 <p align="center">
   <img src="assets/case_study.png" width="100%" alt="Case study examples">